mitsuhiko/lucumr/2022/11/14/scaling-mastodon.rst

 In some cases links to very, very illegal content.
 Even today I still receive emails from users who beg me to take down pastes of that software from other domains, because people use it to host doxxed content.
-I really hard a hard few weeks when I first discovered what my software ended up being used for.
+I really a hard time for a few weeks when I first discovered what my software ended up being used for.

 But at least you could make the argument that a pastebin is “just” hosting content.
 I think running a Mastodon server is worse and being hosted by